Membership for the Retired

 Over 18% of ICAS members are retired, and they continue to enjoy our social events, offers and discounts, and much more besides.

 ICAS knows that just because you've given up full time employment, it doesn't mean you're ready to hang up your calculator.
 You can use our CA Jobs service to find opportunities to work with charities and voluntary organisations.
 We continue to offer support for members who are using their skills in these voluntary roles including low cost or free training for those working with charities.

 Help with Subscription Fees

 If you have a reduction in your income because you have taken early retirement, you may be eligible for a reduced subscription.
-From 2016, a reduced subscription is available for all members who have income below the threshold set by Council.
-Any state benefits, payments are not included as income.
+A reduced subscription is available for all members who have an expected earned income below the threshold set by Council.
+Any state benefit payments are not included as income.
 If you have income above the threshold, you may still be able to make an application if you are in exceptional circumstances.